-At the bottom of the squat, reach back to the floor with your free hand and lean back into a one-handed hip thrust while simultaneously pressing the kettlebell toward the ceiling.
-Bring the kettlebell back down as you rock yourself forward into the squat position.
+At the bottom of the squat, reach back to the floor with your free hand and lean back into a one-handed hip thrust while simultaneously pressing the kettlebell toward the sky or ceiling.
+Bring the kettlebell back down as you rock yourself forward into the squat position, then stand back up.

 That’s all so far, stay tuned for updates as time goes on!